aerostack2/aerostack2.github.io/_sources/_14_projects/_gsoc/index.rst.txt

    Medium (175h)

 - **Mentors**
-   Rafael Perez-Segui (rafa.perez.s98 AT gmail.com),
+   Miguel Fernandez-Cortizas (miferco97 AT gmail.com),
-   Francisco Anguita (fjac014 AT gmail.com)
+   Francisco Anguita (fjac014 AT gmail.com),
+   Rafael Perez-Segui (rafa.perez.s98 AT gmail.com)

-.. _gsoc_project_6:
+.. _gsoc_project_5:

-Project #6: Development of a Project Creation Tool for Aerostack2
+Project #5: Development of a Project Creation Tool for Aerostack2
 =================================================================

 This project aims to develop a tool that simplifies the creation and management of projects in Aerostack2.